Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

-Due to our constraint $\Lambda_2 \geq \Lambda_1$, our credible contours are confined to the region where $q \leq 1$.
+Because of our constraint $\Lambda_2 \geq \Lambda_1$, our credible contours are confined to the region where $q \leq 1$.
 One can easily demonstrate that $\Lambda_2 \geq \Lambda_1$ is valid unless $(c^2/G)dR/dm > 1$, which is impossible for realistic equations of state.
 For the entire set of piecewise polytropes satisfying $m_\mathrm{max}>2M_\odot$ we considered, $(c^2/G)dR/dm$ never exceeded 0.26.
-Even if a first order phase transition appeared in stars with masses between $m_2$ and $m_1$, it would be necessarily true that $dR/dm < 0$ across the transition.
-Due to the $q$ dependence of $\Lambda_1$, $\Lambda_2$, the credible region enclosed by the contours broadens from the double neutron star (most restricted), to the pulsar, to the uniform mass (least restricted) priors.
+Even if a first order phase transition appeared in stars with masses between $m_2$ and $m_1$, it would necessarily be true that $dR/dm < 0$ across the transition.
+Because of the $q$ dependence of $\Lambda_1$, $\Lambda_2$, the credible region enclosed by the contours broadens from the double neutron star (most restricted), to the pulsar, to the uniform mass (least restricted) priors.
 However, the upper bound of the credible region is robust.

+We find $\tilde{\Lambda}= 205^{+415}_{-167}$ for the uniform component mass prior, $\tilde{\Lambda}=234^{+452}_{-180}$ for the prior informed by double neutron star binaries in the Galaxy, and $\tilde{\Lambda}=218^{+445}_{-173}$ for the prior informed by all Galactic neutron star masses (errors represent 90\% credible intervals).
+Our measurement of $\tilde{\Lambda}$ appears to be robust to the choice of component mass prior, within the (relatively large) statistical errors on its measurement.
+The Bayes factors comparing the evidence from the three mass priors are of order unity, so we cannot claim any preference between the mass priors.